Top Superfund Site Rankings: Most Contaminated & Highest Risk

 EPA's Superfund program tracks the country's most hazardous contaminated sites — current and former industrial, military, and waste-disposal properties on the National Priorities List.
-Unlike TRI, SEMS doesn't publish a pounds figure for each site; the rankable signal is contamination breadth (distinct contaminants reported) and downstream risk (groundwater utilities within roughly five miles).
+Unlike TRI, SEMS doesn't publish a pounds figure for each site, so we rank the biggest and worst Superfund sites by two data-driven signals instead: contamination breadth (distinct contaminants reported) and downstream risk (groundwater utilities within roughly five miles), rather than by acreage or cleanup cost.
 Every site on these tables is by definition contaminated; ranking the “least polluted” isn't a meaningful question.
+For the full program — what a Superfund site is, how cleanup works, and the law behind it — see our guide to understanding the Superfund program.
 Spans 50 ingested states (1,814 NPL sites total).

 NPL sites with the most distinct contaminants of concern logged in EPA's SEMS database — chemical complexity rather than mass.